Skip to content Accessibility info

 Yes.
 Policies usually include daily and total limits, such as a set dollar amount per day up to a maximum amount.

-Because many people assume rental coverage is automatic when it is actually optional in many policies.
+People get surprised by rental car costs following a claim because they assumed rental coverage was automatic when it is actually optional in many policies.

 Want to Know If You Have Rental Coverage?